hipe/tmx/lib/skylab/headless/doc/issues/039-the-CLI-action-top-narrative.md

-this is the "narrative" for the (locally) top node (module) stated in the title, which holds assorted smaller and lightweight concerns for a CLI action. it may be the case that one particular child noe of ours has a far greater role to play in the behavior of the typical CLI action instanc than we do..
+this is the "narrative" for the (locally) top node (module) stated in the title, which holds assorted smaller and lightweight concerns for a CLI action. it may be the case that one child node of ours in particular has a far greater role to play in the behavior of the typical CLI action instance than we do, but at this level, how are we to know?

 this one node (specifically the i.m node) represents the biggest loss we had in the great :#fire, whose gory detail you can read all about in